Flora

 Phragmites australis

 Reaching towering heights of up to 4m, Common Reed is the largest native grass species and it dominates reed vegetation in slow-moving to stagnant wetlands ponds and backwaters.
-Expansive reed sedimentation zones can be found in the Lower Lobau area of the Donau-Auen National Park.
+Expansive reed sedimentation zones can be found in the Lower Lobau area.

 More Information